The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Jeonju Hanok Village

-The closest larger city to the Muju area is the cultural destination Jenju Hanok Village (전주 한옥마을) in Jeonju, South Korea.
+The closest larger city to the Muju area is Jeonju, home to the cultural destination Jeonju Hanok Village (전주 한옥마을) in South Korea.

-This the largest traditional village in Korea and has restaurants with a variety of local foods, has both buildings and temples with traditional architecture and offers you the opportunity to wear Korean Hanbok.
+This is the largest traditional village in Korea, featuring restaurants with a variety of local dishes, buildings and temples with traditional architecture, and the opportunity to wear a Korean Hanbok.

 Address: 전북특별자치도 전주시 완산구 풍남동3가 64-1